Skip to content

 Getting your SEO strategy right can be the difference between projecting your audience reach into the thousands (or if you’re lucky, millions!), or being virtually invisible.

-We recently implemented a new SEO strategy at Cognism, after our growth advisor Gaetano DiNardi introduced us to the idea.
+This is the story of how we implemented a new content strategy at Cognism after our growth advisor, Gaetano DiNardi, introduced us to the idea.
 We call it ‘the money keywords strategy’.

 Our SEO strategy before money keywords

 Before January 2023, our SEO strategy was very traditional.
-The priority was to increase brand awareness by attracting relevant traffic, so we focused on developing keyword clusters.
+The priority was to increase brand awareness and attract quality traffic, so we focused on developing keyword clusters.

-We’d do research and find keywords that had either high search volume (brand awareness and traffic volume) or high intent (for conversions, e.g. inbound requests).
-And create content clusters for relevant keywords around these.
+We’d do research and find keywords with either high monthly search volume or high intent and conversion potential.
+Then, we’d create content clusters based on relevant, long-tail keywords.

 “While we had some transactional keywords in our clusters, we never really focused on them.
-At the time, we weren’t looking at conversions.”
+At the time, we weren’t looking at keywords for conversion.”

 “We would usually just build topical clusters around big keywords like prospecting or lead generation.
 Things that were relevant to the business.”